TheeMattOliver/sb-ak-ts-props/README.md

 ## More:

-What is a good Typescript strategy for importing a component with all of its types and props, and then passing those props and types into Storybook, such that:
+What is a good Typescript strategy for importing that external component, with its internal types and props, and then passing those props and types into Storybook, such that:

 1. The internal default props are passed to the rendered Storybook component,
 2. And Storybook "just works", without needing to enumerate `argTypes`?